9d4/goquiz/README.md

 - Place the quiz.xlsx in the same directory as the binary, then run

 **First Run** with seeder.
 This is first time only run.

+> **Note:** since version 0.2.0 the app is able to detect first time run, so when there is no config file in the directory the app will run the seeder, just put your `quiz.xlsx` in the same directory where you start the goquiz binary.
+Windows user can just double click, it's fine.

 ```shell
 # unix/linux
 $ ./goquiz --seed # to run the seeder, or "-s" for short.
 Run once only!